pgpartman/pg_partman/doc/pg_partman_howto_native.md

 ```
 DROP TABLE public.new_partitioned_table_default;
 ```
 The state of the new partitioned table should now look something like this.
-The current time for when this HowTo was written is given for reference:
+The current date for when this HowTo was written is given for reference:
 ```
 SELECT CURRENT_TIMESTAMP;
        current_timestamp